-My lab is currently full for the Fall of 2018, however, if you are an Avila student who simply can’t survive with studying food cognition or replications, contact me by e-mailing me – Jordan.Wagge [at] avila.edu.
+My lab is currently full for the Spring of 2019, however, if you are an Avila student who simply can’t survive without doing replication work or studying food cognition, contact me by e-mailing me – Jordan.Wagge [at] avila.edu.

 Dr. Jordan Wagge, Lab Director

 I am an Associate Professor at Avila University in the Psychology Department.
 I currently have two main research interests: 1) cognitive processes associated with food and eating behaviors (particularly distortions in perception and memory specific to food and eating); 2) metascience in psychology, focused on reproducibility and open science with an emphasis on pedagogy and methodology training for scientists at all career stages.
 I serve as the Associate Director for the Collaborative Replications and Education Project and an ambassador for the Center for Open Science.
 In my spare time I like to OH MY GOD WHAT IS SPARE TIME.

 Braeden joined the Cognition lab in the Fall of 2017 and is Dr. Wagge’s current Graduate Assistant.
 His primary research interests in Social Psychology include social cognition, dissonance reduction, cultural psychology, construct validity of implicit bias measures, and bias intervention.
 His primary Quantitative research interests include reproducibility, transparency, measure validity and reliability, meta-science, statistics, and multilevel modeling.
 Under Dr. Wagge’s mentorship, Braeden is currently coordinating a collaborative replication project between the Collaborative Replications and Education Project (CREP) and the Psychological Science Accelerator (PSA) which has been submitted to Advances in Methods and Practices in Psychological Science (AMPPS) as a Phase 1 RRR.
 Braeden plans to pursue a Ph.D. next year in Social or Quantitative Psychology.